FREQUENTLY ASKED QUESTIONS (FAQs)

 We can communicate directly with your professional to provide them with the information they may require from us.

-When your house goes on site you will need this qualified professional to ensure that your contractor is undertaking the work satisfactorily, and perhaps to provide the stage valuations for your mortgage company.
+This profesional can also tender your project and arange the contract between you and the main contractor as well as advise on CDM regulations.
+When your house goes on site you will need this qualified professional to adminster the terms of the contract and ensure that your contractor is undertaking the work satisfactorily, and perhaps to provide the stage valuations for your mortgage company.

 It is important that the construction of your house complies with all relevant building standards.
 The easiest way to ensure this is to employ a contractor who is registered with the National House-Building Council (NHBC).
 This will mean that the contractor is obliged to comply with all NHBC standards when building the house.
 It will also mean that your build is covered under the terms of the NHBC warranty.